Image Source: Unsplash

 Staff should be trained on proper documentation procedures to ensure compliance, but they shouldn’t be left to document important information manually.
 That’s where software comes in.

 Pharmacy delivery and tracking software can help you track, distribute, and confirm delivery runs, while pharmacy databases can catalog medication information.
-The patient can use healthcare apps to refill prescriptions and check when they can pick up or ship their medication.
+The patient can use healthcare apps to refill prescriptions, or e-prescriptions, and check when they can pick up or ship their medication.

 4. Communication and Coordination